Hadfield

 Hadfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hadfield's population shows high cultural diversity, with 34.8% born overseas and 45.0% speaking a language other than English at home.
-Christianity is the predominant religion in Hadfield, accounting for 49.2%.
-Islam is notably overrepresented, comprising 23.0%, compared to Greater Melbourne's average of 17.6%.
+Hadfield has a high cultural diversity, with 34.8% of its population born overseas and 45.0% speaking a language other than English at home.
+Christianity is the main religion in Hadfield, making up 49.2% of people.
+However, Islam is significantly overrepresented, comprising 23.0%, compared to Greater Melbourne's average of 5.6%.

 Frequently Asked Questions - Diversity